Why Methylisothiazolinone-Free Cleaning Products Matter

 - Earthview (US)

 - Logic Products (US)

 - Molly’s Suds (US)

 - Sun & Earth (US)

 Methylisothiazolinone is one of many chemicals that compound to chemical pollution of the natural environment, and according to the UN Environment Programme, producers and manufacturers are part of the solution.

 The second Global Chemicals Outlook presented during the UN Environment Assembly in Nairobi found that the current chemical production capacity is projected to double by 2030.
 This means that the goals set in the original Global Chemicals Outlook will not be achieved by the set date of 2020.

 But the report maintains that positive solutions from companies that practice sustainable supply chain management, full material disclosure, and risk reduction beyond compliance can help mitigate the issue.

 In the case of Methylisothiazolinone, solutions are seen in the many cosmetics brands that abide by the ingredient ban.

 As a consumer, it is difficult to keep track of every chemical that you encounter.
-The best thing you can do to limit your exposure to Methylisothiazolinone is to avoid it by reading product labels and using resources like the EWG’s Guide to Healthy Cleaning to ensure your cleaning products are Methylisothiazolinone free.
+The best thing you can do to limit your exposure to Methylisothiazolinone is to avoid it by reading product labels and using resources like EWG and Ecocert, to ensure your cleaning products and laundry detergents are eco-friendly, 100% natural and Methylisothiazolinone free.